SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops-exam-problems.md

 ![](assets/chapter-6-2-images/00.RepeatStr-custom-method-01.png)

-## Exam Tasks
+## Exam problems

-Let's solve several nested loops related exam tasks to practice what we have learned so far and to develop our further algorithmic thinking.
+Let's solve several nested loops related exam problems to practice what we have learned so far and to develop our further algorithmic thinking.

-## Task: Drawing a Fort
+## problem: Drawing a Fort

 Write a program that reads from the console **an integer n** and draws **a fortress** with width **2 * n columns** and height **n rows** like the examples below.
 The left and right columns on the inside are **n / 2** wide.